 Today’s businesses depend on online communications and services.
 From email and virtual chat software to task management systems and customer-facing support systems, losing network access can bring the workplace to a screeching halt.
 With so many companies, especially smaller businesses, relying solely on cloud applications, employees may be left with nothing to do while they’re waiting for servers to come back online.
 In most cases, labor and other operating costs must be paid regardless of network availability, so companies end up paying salaries, rent, and other fees even if no meaningful work could be done during downtime.

+For manufacturing companies, an unplanned server outage could shut down an entire production line.
+While some industrial equipment is equipped with sensors that utilize edge computing framework to continue functioning after being disconnected, not all industries have adopted such innovations.
 Even after the network is restored, system downtime can continue to impact productivity if the service lost was part of a supply chain.
 Delays in one area can contribute to delays or problems in others.
 The restoration of services could also result in a workflow backup that requires a great deal of extra work to sort out.

 For any company that does substantial business online, any loss of network service means that customers won’t be able to find them and purchase products or services.
 Fewer customers means less revenue.
 And if the business model relies upon network availability to deliver a service, any downtime to a website could make it impossible to connect with existing customers as well.